Dr. Norbert Gretz has spent two decades investigating the molecular basis of polycystic kidney disease.

 Encouraging collaboration and customization

 Microarray analysts at ZMF have provided important feedback to the JMP Genomics team, resulting in the addition of new quality-control functions in the software.
 In addition, JMP Genomics developers added a new annotation process to link gene identifiers to global bioinformatics databases like UniGene, Gene Ontology and Entrez Gene.
 These tools make it possible for scientists to verify the relevance of research results and to formulate new hypotheses.
 ZMF analysts may access a wide variety of analysis options in JMP Genomics, and may even develop their own custom processes to call SAS through point-and-click dialogs.

 “Through targeted progress and the possibility of analyzing large data sets quickly, we learn more and more about the gene mutation which is responsible for the diseased kidney,” says Gretz.
 “JMP Genomics from SAS is the right tool for our purposes.”

 “With JMP Genomics we can quickly advance investigations from raw microarray data to analysis results.
-Formerly, the validation of results took several weeks to achieve, but today we get the results in just a few hours.
-We can very easily implement additional analysis processes, giving us a decisive advantage in our daily research.”
+Formerly, the validation of results took several weeks to achieve, but today we get the results in just a few hours.”

 Professor Norbert Gretz, MD, PhD